KF-R/ai-chatroom/README.md

 ### AI Client (`ai_client.py`):
 - Start the AI client by executing `ai_client.py`.
-- The AI client, named "ai_George", specializes in comedy and aims to entertain users.
 - The AI client has a set of guidelines it follows for interactions.
 For instance, it can respond with `<listens>` if it doesn't have any new information to contribute to the conversation.

-## Development:
-Developers can extend the functionality by adding more features to the server and clients.
-For instance, the AI client's behavior and attributes can be adjusted by changing the parameters in `ai_client.py`.